pzhong1/challenge06/README.md

+## The URL of the deployed application

+## The URL of the GitHub repository that contains your code.

 ## Task
 create a website using open weather api sever to get weather data, when user enter city name then
 the api will get the weather info and display to user